 In addition, these changes could apply the deposit scheme to any contract which has a similar effect as a construction contract in the future.
 It may also push other industries to pass similar legislation that cracks down on late payments, seeing as this is an issue not just limited to construction industry.

 In the meantime, if you find yourself in a retention dispute, the best thing to do is to take specialist legal advice.

-If you’re interested in any of the topics raised in this article, or for more information regarding retentions, please call to speak to one of the team on 0115 9888 776.
+If you’re interested in any of the topics raised in this article, or for more information regarding construction law and how to handle any challenges you maybe facing relating to retentions in construction contracts, please call to speak to one of the Fraser Brown team on 0115 9888 776.